 AC Side - The size of the System Bonding Jumper (SBJ) in the AC electrical system is based on the area of the largest AC ungrounded conductor.
-In accordance with standard practices, use Table 2-3 to determine the system bonding jumper size compared to the largest AC ungrounded conductor.
+In accordance with the NEC, use Table 2-4 to determine the system bonding jumper size compared to the largest AC ungrounded conductor.

-DC Side - The size of the System Bonding Jumper (SBJ) in the DC electrical system must not be smaller than the DC grounding electrode conductor (GEC-DC) used, which is determined from the grounding method that will be used (see Section 2.6.1).
+DC Side - The size of the System Bonding Jumper (SBJ) in the DC electrical system must not be smaller than the DC Grounding Electrode Conductor (GEC - DC) used, which is determined from the grounding method that will be used (see Section 2.6.1).